14 Million Could Lose Insurance Under GOP Health Care Plan

-Fourteen million people would lose health insurance by next year under the new Republican plan to replace Obamacare, according to a long-awaited Congressional Budget Office report, a dramatic increase that would shake up the American health care system.
+Fourteen million people would lose health insurance by 2018 under the new Republican plan to replace Obamacare, according to a long-awaited Congressional Budget Office report, a dramatic increase that would shake up the American health care system.

 The numbers released on Monday afternoon further complicate the Republican Party's messy effort to repeal and replace the Affordable Care Act, and will likely increase doubts about the replacement's viability.

 The Republican plan, called the American Health Care Act, would dramatically reduce the amount of federal assistance for low-income Americans to purchase healthcare.
 It would also freeze the expansion of Medicaid under Obamacare and cap spending on Medicaid enrollees.
-Those measures would result in Americans losing health coverage, according to the CBO.
+Both measures would result in Americans losing health coverage, according to the CBO.

 The agency projected that the numbers would only grow, with 21 million losing insurance by 2020, when Trump runs for re-election, and 24 million by 2026.